Home Building Compensation Fund (HBCF) reform

-Home warranty insurance needs to be provided by:
+Insurance under the Home Building Compensation Fund needs to be provided by:

-On 1 July 2010, the NSW Self Insurance Corporation, trading as the NSW Home Warranty Insurance Fund, took over as the sole provider of home warranty insurance in NSW.
+On 1 July 2010, the NSW Self Insurance Corporation, trading as the Home Building Compensation Fund, took over as the sole provider of insurance under the Home Building Compensation Fund in NSW.

 QBE Insurance (Australia) Limited and Calliden Insurance Limited were appointed as insurance agents of the NSW Self Insurance Corporation, through a contractual arrangement.

-Licensees should contact their insurance broker to obtain policies and certificates of insurance for construction projects.
+Licensees should contact their insurance broker to obtain certificates of insurance for construction projects.

-A new premium structure was implemented by the NSW Home Warranty Insurance Fund for certificates of insurance issued from 1 October 2010.
+A new premium structure was implemented by the Home Building Compensation Fund for certificates of insurance issued from 1 October 2010.

-From 1 February 2012, home warranty insurance is required to be obtained where the contract price is over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.
+From 1 February 2012, insurance under the Home Building Compensation Fund is required to be obtained where the contract price is over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.

-Where the contract price or the reasonable market cost of the labour and materials involved does not exceed the above threshold, there is no legal requirement for home warranty insurance to be obtained.
+Where the contract price or the reasonable market cost of the labour and materials involved does not exceed the above threshold, there is no legal requirement to obtain insurance under the Home Building Compensation Fund.

-Home warranty insurance must be obtained by the home building contractor.
-To apply to take out insurance, contractors will need to get an application form from their insurance broker.
+Insurance under the Home Building Compensation Fund must be obtained by the home building contractor.
+To apply to take out insurance, contractors need an application form from their insurance broker.

 The name on your licence and the name on the application form must be the same.
 That is, if you are:

 For contact details of insurance agents and their brokers, refer to the Approved insurance agents and Past approved insurers pages.
-Should further assistance be required, contact NSW Fair Trading on 13 32 20.
+If you need further assistance, contact NSW Fair Trading on 13 32 20.

-Some licences on the public register may show the condition 'Only For Contracts Not Requiring Home Warranty Insurance', which means a licensee can enter into contract for a price up to $20,000.
+Some licences on the public register may show the condition 'Only For Contracts Not Requiring insurance under the Home Building Compensation Fund', which means a licensee can enter into contract for a price up to $20,000.

-'Eligibility' is the term used to describe the entitlement that a builder has to apply for a Certificate of Insurance (project certificate) and the conditions under which the certificate may be granted.
+'Eligibility' describes the entitlement that a contractor has to apply for a Certificate of Insurance (project certificate) and the conditions under which the certificate may be granted.

-Caution - A certificate of eligibility is not a certificate of insurance for a specific project.
-A certificate of eligibility merely means that you have been assessed by an approved insurance agent and has been granted the entitlement to apply for job-specific certificates of insurance.
+Important: A certificate of eligibility is not a certificate of insurance for a specific project.
+It means that you have been assessed by an approved insurance agent and are entitled to apply for job-specific certificates of insurance.

 Examples of certificates of eligibility are: